Gustavsberg

 Gustavsberg's G-Studion

-Gustavsberg had a separate department called G-Studion from the mass production line.
-Famous designers such as Willihelm Kage, Stig Lindberg and Lisa Larson created artwork here.
+Apart from the mass production line, Gustavsberg had a department called G-Studion.
+Famous designers such as Willhelm Koge, Stig Lindberg and Lisa Larsson created their artwork here.

-Founded in 1942, G-Studio was a group of artists, designers, craftsmen and illustrators who engaged in a wide range of activities, from creative work to making ceramics for exhibitions, creating artwork for public spaces, and designing for industry. .
-It was in operation until 1993 and served as a kind of "aesthetic laboratory".
+Founded in 1942, G Studio was a group of artists, designers, craftsmen and illustrators whose activities ranged from creative work to exhibition ceramics, public space art production and industrial design. .
+It operated until 1993 and served as an ``aesthetic laboratory''.
 It was also responsible for providing design ideas for Gustavsberg's mass-produced products.

-The G-Studio was a converted atelier in the old building of the Gustavsberg porcelain factory and was a hub for over 100 artists and artisans.
-It is no exaggeration to say that the Gustavsberg porcelain tradition of the 20th century originated here.
-It was a central presence in the world of Swedish art and design and functioned as a place to nurture new creativity.
+G-Studio was a renovated atelier in an old building from a ceramics factory in Gustavsberg, and was a hub for more than 100 artists and craftsmen.
+It is no exaggeration to say that Gustavsberg's ceramic tradition of the 20th century originated from here.
+It was a centerpiece of the Swedish art and design world and served as a breeding ground for new creativity.

-Each piece of G Studio's work is handmade, and there is a video that conveys the production scene.
-The footage shows designer Stig Lindberg, a man in round glasses.
-And on the right side of that is the studio director Willihelm Kage.
+Each piece of G Studio's work is handmade, and there are videos showing the production process.
+The video shows a man wearing round glasses, designer Stig Lindberg.
+And on the right side you can see Willhelm Koge, who was the studio director.

 Collapsible content